Skip to content

 The 2-Minute Rule: Fighting Procrastination

 One of the more common issues that professionals struggle with is the all-too-common procrastination.
-Procrastination, just like salsa, can be mild (putting off a simple task that you eventually complete within a few days), intense (developing a pattern of avoiding certain activities or tasks that one day lead to serious consequences), and everything in between.
+Procrastination, just like salsa, can be mild (putting off a simple task that you eventually complete within a few days), extremely hot (developing a pattern of avoiding certain activities or tasks that one day lead to serious consequences), and everything in between.
 However, unlike salsa, there is no mango version of procrastination.

 Read more